-DDR4 is in the news for sometime now: During Intel Developer conference back in 2012, SK Hynix and Micron have made presentations and indicated that they will have start shipping out DDR3 memory during this year’s CES.
+The upcoming PC memory standard is in the news for some time now: During Intel Developer conference back in 2012, SK Hynix and Micron have made presentations and indicated that they will have start shipping out DDR3 memory during this year’s CES.
 Crucial also showed their DDR4 server class memory as well.

 Source: VR-Zone China